Botswana reveals the cause of a mass elephant die-off after months-long wait

 Popular sentiment in parts of the country has turned against elephants, however, as many blame them for destroying cropland.
-Botswana’s current president, Mokgweetsi Masisi, campaigned and won reelection partly on promises to keep elephants more in check, and his government has reintroduced a small number of elephant hunting licenses that were banned under his predecessor.
+Botswana’s president, Mokgweetsi Masisi, campaigned and won reelection partly on promises to keep elephants more in check, and his government has reintroduced a small number of elephant hunting licenses that were banned under his predecessor.

 “There is absolutely no reason to believe that there was human involvement in these mortalities,” Cyril Taolo, the deputy director of Botswana’s wildlife ministry, said at a news conference in the capital Gaborone on Monday.